SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 ```

 In this example, we've created an instance of the `Selector` component without passing in an `onClick` prop, which is allowed as it's optional.
-If we click on the button will break, however, as `onClick` is not a function.
+If we click on the button it will break, however, as `onClick` is not a function.

 To avoid this, we need to make sure that we're conditionally calling handlers: